-APSE Energy was recently formed to reflect the changing dynamics of the energy market in the UK.
+APSE Energy was formed to reflect the changing dynamics of the energy market in the UK.
 Not so long ago, major utilities sat within local authority ownership and control, reflecting their role in public health issues, such as the supply of clean water and sanitation.
 This has now changed; as the global threats of climate change and energy shortages continue to grow, local authorities are increasingly looking at the developing prospects of municipal energy.
-APSE energy is designed to bring councils together to share information, ideas, resources, best practice, and to support local energy projects.
+APSE Energy is designed to bring councils together to share information, ideas, resources, best practice, and to support local energy projects.
 Working together enables them to exchange knowledge on finance, law, and procurement.
 It also helps them to gain greater marketplace leverage.

 Some of the many benefits of this collaboration include: